graphhopper/graphhopper/README.md

 [![GraphHopper Maps](https://karussell.files.wordpress.com/2014/12/graphhopper-maps-0-4-preview.png)](https://graphhopper.com/maps)

-GraphHopper Maps uses the [Directions API for Business](https://graphhopper.com/#directions-api), which provides routing and matrix routing through GraphHopper and also a fast address search via [Photon](https://github.com/komoot/photon).
-Additionally the map tiles from various Providers are used and all is available for free for a nice route planning experience!
+GraphHopper Maps uses the [Directions API for Business](https://graphhopper.com/#directions-api) under the hood, which provides a Routing API via GraphHopper, a Route Optimization API via [jsprit](http://jsprit.github.io/), a fast Matrix API and an address search via [Photon](https://github.com/komoot/photon).
+Additionally the map tiles from various providers are used where the default is [Omniscale](http://omniscale.com/), and all is available for free, via encrypted connections and from German servers for a nice and private route planning experience!

 GraphHopper for Mobile